antokara/RPi-Pico-W-Water-Monitor/README.md

 ### upload through OTA fails

-it is not known why but uploading over WiFi directly to the device, can fail at random % and at random times. the same code and environment settings can fail or succeed just be retrying multiple times.
+It is not always known why but uploading over WiFi directly to the device, can fail at random % and at random times.
+The same code and environment settings can fail or succeed just be retrying multiple times.

 Restarting the device does not really help.

-The WiFi signal is very important to be good.
+The most important thing to succeed with OTA updates, is the WiFi signal to be great.
 Otherwise, it may take up to 10 times/retries to succeed.

 ## references